Breadcrumbs

 • Reporting-only user.
 Only Access Care reporting.
 Sees Care metrics in Dashboards and Unified Analytics.

 • Senior agent.
-Manage cases, See all cases, and Delete cases.
+Access care, See all cases, and Delete cases.
 Can pick up unassigned cases or help across the team with an additional perk to delete cases.

 For step-by-step instructions, see the procedure for your account type: